-For files: The file revision that contains the most common edits or changes among the file revisions in the source file and target file paths.
+For files: The file revision, in conjunction with the source revision, used to help determine what integration changes should be applied to the target revision.
 For checked out streams: The public have version from which the checked out version is derived.